To host a website in mainland China, Internet Content Provider (ICP) certification is required.

 - Signed ICP application forms, including information on your official company name, registered address, contact person’s details, website information and any necessary documentation required in the application.

-- Proof of website and information on security measures used on your site (for example, information encryption, user information management policy, etc.)
+- Proof of website and information on security measures used on the site (for example, information encryption, user information management policy, etc.)

-Once you have completed your application, gathered all of the relevant documentation, and had it signed by a legal representative of your company, you can then scan and send off your application for approval through the hosting company you are using.
+Once you have completed your application, gathered relevant documentation and had it signed by a legal representative of your company, you can then scan and send off your application for approval through the hosting company you are using.
 Please note that your forms MUST be completed in Chinese.

 Applying for an ICP Filing